falun/aspartame/README.md

 		quux
 	)

+Note that `-source $GOFILE` is optional but prevents the tool from guessing the wrong file since a generated file will be a potential match if we're given only the type name to target.

 The tool checks for two things when examining a const block declaration and determining if it meets the requirement for sweetening.

 1. The values are _not_ exported.
 The reasoning is that we want to limit confusion about what is available in the package namespace.
+2. *TODO* The values do not begin with `_`
-2. The const block declares _only_ values of the same type.
+3. The const block declares _only_ values of the same type.

 ##### Results
 The generated code will be produced in the same package and currently provides the following convenience methods: